Here is an easy Crème de Cassis cocktail, somewhat inspired by Casablanca:

-Canon Kir did not invent the drink.
+- Canon Kir did not invent the drink.
 But he did popularize it, as Mayor of Dijon, France.
 Burgundy was awash with inexpensive Chardonnay, such as Bourgogne Aligote, of no particular distinction.
 What it needed was the bracing addition of a liqueur, and the sweet and flavorful Crème de Cassis was perfect.

 - Some would say that it must be champagne.
 I would differ from that opinion.
-Sparkling wine not grown and made in Champagne, is a Crèmant or Petillant and an excellent buy.
-What do you care if purists would say that you have created a Kir Petillant – Sparkling Kir – rather than a Kir Royale)?
+Sparkling wine not grown and made in Champagne is a Crèmant or Petillant and an excellent buy.
+What do you care if purists would say that you have created a Kir Petillant – Sparkling Kir – rather than a Kir Royale?

 - Just add fine Sparkling Wine to Crème de Cassis and offer a toast to Canon Felix Kir as you do so.

-Kir Versions to Consider
+Other Versions to Consider